SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

 ### Case 4: delayed appending packets from old leaders
-In our implementation, when an appending packet when all have log term x and index 2 send a packet from leader to follower with term x-1
+In our implementation, when an appending packet when all have log term x and index 2 a delayed packet is sent to first node replicate to

 ​